 Yes, you can address these cloud Privileged Access Management challenges with an on-premise solution.
 However, the volume and velocity at which cloud resources can be provisioned and deprovisioned makes them difficult for legacy PAM solutions to keep up with.

 That’s why we believe the best way to manage and secure cloud-based privileged accounts is with a cloud-based PAM solution.
 Put another way, PAM in the cloud is best for PAM for the cloud.

 You can read more about how PAM solves cloud challenges in the whitepaper Critical Controls for Modern Cloud Security.

 In our product strategy, we’ve taken on both parts of the cloud conversation—PAM in the cloud and PAM for the cloud—and we’re bringing them together.

 On the PAM in the cloud side of the story, we launched the industry’s first full-featured PAM-as-a-service solution last summer.
-Since, we’ve seen 342% YoY cloud business growth, with over 1000 cloud customers and counting.
+Since then, we’ve seen 342% YoY cloud business growth, with over 1,000 cloud customers and counting.